 - The call for Exemplary Performance Round I will go out with an October 31 deadline.

-- The IRA Board will meet to discuss the Work Study requests and the Exemplary Performance Round I requests.
-The advisor submitting the requests for their program should arrange to be there or have someone attend for them.
-Voting for both types of funding will take place at a subsequent meeting.
+- The IRA Board will meet to discuss the Exemplary Performance Round I requests.
+The faculty advisor submitting the requests for their program should arrange to be there.
+Voting will take place at a subsequent meeting.

-- IRA Program Review packets will be sent out to 1/3 of the programs, with a February 15 deadline.
-This happens on a rotating basis so that each college/department will be reviewed once every 3 years.
+- Three-Year Program Review packets will be sent out to 1/3 of the programs, with a February 15 deadline.
+This happens on a rotating basis so that each college/department will be reviewed in detail once every 3 years.

 - The call will go out for Exemplary Performance Round II funding, with a February 28 deadline.